 Many gardeners and home landscapers buy fertilizer and soil amendment products that promise to produce robust plant growth, improve soil structure, or result in abundant blooms.
 Still, unless the products provide what the soil lacks, the results may not be what the gardener expected.
-In some cases—like adding fertilizer to nutrient-dense soil—plants may even suffer from fertilizer burn.
+In some cases—such as adding fertilizer to nutrient-dense soil—plants may even suffer from fertilizer burn.
 Soil testing takes the guesswork out of gardening and landscaping, and that’s why I tested the top soil test products on the market today.

 Soil quality varies from location to location.
 The soil in some regions might be perfect for growing vegetables and flowers, while the soil someplace else must be heavily amended with organic matter to grow anything.
 The following four common types of soil have different properties: